-Coffs Coast Growers Markets offer a direct link between the producer and the consumer, providing a healthy cut-price alternative where the consumer can learn more about the products they are purchasing direct from the grower or a grower's representative.
+Coffs Coast Growers Market offers a direct link between the producer and the consumer, providing a healthy cut-price alternative where the consumer can learn more about the products they are purchasing direct from the grower or a grower's representative.

 If you are interested in having a stall at the Coffs Coast Growers Market please contact the Market Coordinator.

-The Coffs Coast Growers' Market exists to achieve a number of aims including:
+The Coffs Coast Growers Market exists to achieve a number of aims:

 - To the Agricultural Industry the Market aims to conserve, and encourage the growth of local farmland, and to promote the importance of developing a sustainable agricultural industry.
 The Market aims to do this through promoting the importance of the local industry within the community, and encouraging the growth of the industry through business development.